Henry Firth: Early life and imprisonment

 Henry Firth was born in 1888, the eldest son of a bootmaker.
 The family was poor and Firth left school early to work in the shoe industry in Norwich.
 He also became a Primitive Methodist local preacher.
 During the First World War, in 1916 conscription was implemented in Great Britain.
 Firth refused to serve in the armed forces, on account of his faith, and was arrested under the terms of the Military Service Act 1916.
 A Military Service Tribunal refused to grant him exempted status and he was sentenced to a term of imprisonment, which he served at HM Prison Wormwood Scrubs in West London.
-Upon his release he was arrested a second time for refusing to enlist and imprisoned at HM Prison Maidstone.
-After a total period of nine months in prison (across the two sentences) Firth fell ill and was persuaded to accept alternative war-employment.
+Upon his release, he was arrested a second time for refusing to enlist and imprisoned at HM Prison Maidstone.
+After a combined nine months in prison, Firth fell ill and was persuaded to accept alternative war employment.
 He was released from prison and sent to the conscientious prisoner camp on Dartmoor.